 Why Angell’s Farmstead & Apiary?

 Here on the farm, we sell what we grow.
 This might seem obvious, but many CSA’s actually supplement with vegetables from other regions or farms so that they can have a CSA year round.
 We don’t do that.
 If we sell it, we grew it.
 If you buy from our farm, we grew it on our farm.
 With that said, our vegetables are seasonal.
 We don’t sell zucchini squash in January because zucchini – a warm weather vegetable – simply doesn’t grow in southeast Texas in January.
 With that being said, we do utilize our high tunnels to extend the growing season, so….for example, you may get tomatoes late in the Fall or early in Spring.
 At Angell’s Farmstead & Apiary we do not use chemical pesticides or unnatural fertilizers.
 We grow your food using organic, sustainable methods, although we have not gone through the certification process.
 That process is simply too expensive and time consuming at this time.
 However, we are researching the certification and considering it in the future.
 Regardless of the bureaucracy behind certified organic, we grow your food using sustainable, natural methods.
 Please feel free to contact us and tour our farm.

 How does Angell’s Farmstead & Apiary CSA work?

 Compared to many, our CSA is different.
 The standard CSA model requires members to purchase the veggies in advance of the season.
 That way the risk is shared by all CSA members and the farm.
 That’s not how our CSA model works.
-Prior to the season, all members pay a small, non-refundable fee of $25.
+Prior to the season, all members pay a small, non-refundable fee of $30.
 This helps with the purchase of the required seeds and essential items needed for the season.
-As the seasonal vegetables are harvested, members agree to purchase the weekly vegetable share.
-Upon sign up, Members will have a choice of a weekly or bi-weekly share for the season.
+As the seasonal vegetables are harvested, members agree to purchase the weekly or bi-weekly vegetable share.

 Where do CSA members pickup their share?